 But more regulation may not result in the best outcomes for society.
 For example, what if allowing autonomous vehicles would result in fewer deaths than those stemming from the use of manual vehicles?
 Alternatives to regulation were discussed; there were calls for governments to assess and consider risks more holistically before deciding how – or whether – to regulate.

-The event concluded by considering issues around accountability and performance.
-According to key findings in the recent Institute for Government (IfG) report Parliament and Regulators: How select committees can better hold regulators to account, less than a third of UK watchdogs – 35 out of 116 – have attended a routine select committee hearing to scrutinise their work as a whole.
-A further 35 have never been called before Parliament at all.
-The IfG proposes that select committees should be provided with dedicated support and resources to ensure they are asking pertinent questions and maintaining comprehensive regulatory coverage.
-Select committees should not only call upon regulators during crises.
+Turning to issues around accountability and performance of regulators, Matthew Gill from the Institute for Government (IfG) highlighted key findings in the recent Institute for Government (IfG) report Parliament and Regulators: How select committees can better hold regulators to account, less than a third of UK watchdogs – 35 out of 116 – attended a routine select committee hearing to scrutinise their work as a whole during the 2019-2024 parliament.
+A further 35, including Social Work England and the Professional Standards Authority for Health and Social Care, were not called in front of a select committee at all.
+The presentation concluded that both raising and evening out parliamentary scrutiny of watchdogs is desirable but that select committees would need more support to ensure that they are asking the right questions.

 Conclusion